Public university: Nigeria

 In Nigeria, both the federal and state governments may establish public universities.

 South Africa

-South Africa has 26 public universities which are members of Universities South Africa.
+South Africa has 26 public universities which are members of universities in South Africa.
 These are categorized as traditional or comprehensive universities.

 Tunisia

 In Tunisia, the Ministry of Higher Education and Scientific Research controls public universities and guarantees admission to students who earn a Tunisian Baccalaureate.
 Using a state website, the students make a wish list of the universities they want to attend, with the highest-ranking students getting priority choices.
 Universities rank students according to the results of their baccalaureate.